CWALabs/SkyCMS/Common/README.md

 #### ApplicationDbContext

-The main Entity Framework DbContext that provides access to all CMS entities with support for multiple database providers including Cosmos DB, SQL Server, MySQL, and SQLite.
+The main Entity Framework DbContext that provides access to all CMS entities with support for multiple database providers including Cosmos DB, SQL Server, and MySQL.

 #### Base Controllers